-Crunchy detox kale salad with mandarins, avocado, mango, and lemon poppy seed dressing makes for a vibrant superfood meal.
+Crunchy Detox Mandarin Kale Salad with avocado, mango, and lemon poppy seed dressing makes for a vibrant superfood meal.

 I have such a crush on this salad.

 Admittedly, I’d take a bowl of vegetation over a bowl of mac n cheese any day, so stranger confessions have been made on The Roasted Root, but this is by far my favorite wintertime salad.

 Just lookit how vibrant the thing is.

 The kale-cabbage-carrot trifecta makes for some serious crunch, while the mandarin-mango-avocado trifecta softens it up, creams it out, and is responsible for explosions on your tongue buds.

 And yes, we are still talking about salad.